-The EdUHK Research Repository collects, manages, preserves and showcases the research output of all academic, research and administrative staff of the University in one digital location.
-Records can be browsed by community, collection, title, author, date, subject and searchable by keywords.
+The EdUHK Research Repository collects, manages, preserves and showcases the research output of EdUHK staff in one digital location.
+Records can be browsed by Researchers, Research Units or Research Outputs, and searchable by keywords or phrases.
 The Research Repository also provides access to an electronic copy of the material when available.
 It represents a major knowledge management resource of the University and demonstrates the range and level of research achievement of EdUHK staff.

 The EdUHK Research Repository contributes significantly to the development of research capacity of the University by providing a single bibliographical database of staff research output.
 The key objectives of this single repository are:

-- To provide staff with immediate and convenient online access
+- To provide EdUHK community and the public with immediate and convenient online access

 - To demonstrate the depth of the University's research attainments to stakeholders, such as external funding bodies, UGC and RAE; and

-- To provide staff a convenient platform for "self-archiving" their research and scholarly output.
+- To provide staff a convenient platform for "self-archiving" their research and scholarly outputs.

-For any enquiries on submitting records or about the Research Repository, please contact the EdUHK Research Repository Team at email@example.com or by phone on 2948 6575 or 2948 6593.
+For enquiries on submitting records or about the Research Repository, please contact the EdUHK Research Repository Team at email@example.com or by phone on 2948 6697 or 2948 6593.